Designing mobile engagement features for Okapi Reusable

 Tool

-This project is a design challenge sponsored by Okapi Reusable.
-I worked with a team of 5 (researchers and designers) in this 6 weeks challenge.
+OKAPI Reusable is a startup making sustainable impact by partnering with cafes nationwide to provide reusable to-go cups.
+I worked with a team of 5 students (researchers and designers) in this 6 weeks challenge.

 How might we increase participation, engagement, and retention among cafe-goers in borrowing reusable cups through Okapi Reusable?

-Based on prior studies conducted by our client, the primary users of the program are routine-driven cafe-goers.
 This group is typically male, aged 30-60, visits cafe multiple times a week, comfortable with technology, and not necessarily motivated by sustainability.

 We used the result to uncover what aspects of a reusable cup program are the most compelling and what additional features would increase participation and engagement.